- Search The Registry

 "And our ancestors carried the baggage," said Marilyn Vann, the Freedman leader who is a plaintiff in the legal battle.
 Officially, there are about 2,800 Freedmen, but another 3,500 have tribal membership applications pending, and there could be as many as 25,000 eligible to enter the tribe, according to Vann.
 Freedmen were former slaves of Cherokees and had been considered citizens of the Cherokee Nation under an 1866 treaty with federal government.
 The tribal court decision was announced one day before absentee ballots were to be mailed in the election of the Cherokee Principal Chief.

 "This is racism and apartheid in the 21st Century," said Vann, an engineer who lives in Oklahoma City.
 Spokesmen for the tribe did not respond when asked to comment.
-The move to exclude the Freedmen has rankled some African American members of Congress, which has jurisdiction over all Native American tribes in the country.
+The move to exclude the Freedmen has rankled some Black members of Congress, which has jurisdiction over all Native American tribes in the country.
 A lawsuit challenging the Freedman's removal from the tribe has been pending in federal court in Washington, for about six years.

 As a sovereign nation, Cherokee Nation officials maintain that the tribe has the right to amend its constitutional membership requirements.
 Removal from the membership rolls means the Freedmen will no longer be eligible for free health care and other benefits such as education concessions.

 Image: (AP Photo/Brandi Simons)